readysetcloud/social-media-scheduler/README.md

 This service will schedule your social posts asynchronously.
 The schedules run on a variable delay timer to simulate human activity.
 Currently the only social network supported is X/Twitter.

+*For a full explanation of how this works, [check out the blog post](https://readysetcloud.io/blog/allen.helton/automatic-social-posts)*

 ### Deploy

 To deploy this to your AWS account, you will need the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).